 Types of Transport Proteins

 All transport proteins do not play a role in both facilitated diffusion and active transport.
-Accordingly, they are classified into three main types: 1) channel proteins, 2) carrier proteins, and 3) gated channel proteins.
+Accordingly, they are classified into two main types: 1) channel proteins and 2) carrier proteins.

 1) Channel Proteins